damianruck/Neutral-evolution-and-turnover-over-centuries-of-English-word-popularity-/README.md

 # Neutral-evolution-and-turnover-over-centuries-of-English-word-popularity

-Python code to reprepduce main results in the Advances in Complex Systems paper, "Neutral evolution and turnover over centuries of English word popularit"
+Python code to reprepduce main results in the Advances in Complex Systems paper, "Neutral evolution and turnover over centuries of English word popularity"

 Scipts for the following: